Sirtuins, Transgenic Mice, Gender Differences, and Lifespan: Unraveling the Complexities of Longevity

 Experimental Flexibility:

-By creating mice with altered sirtuin expression, researchers can investigate the effects of these proteins on various aspects of aging and health.
+Researchers can investigate the effects of altered sirtuin expression on various aspects of aging and health through transgenic models.

 Genetic Variability: